 You'll need to fast — stop eating or drinking anything — in the hours before your surgery.
 Follow your doctor's recommendation on the specific number of hours.

 If you regularly take medication, ask your care team if you should change your usual medication routine in the days before surgery.
 Also, tell your care team about any over-the-counter medications, vitamins or other dietary supplements that you take.

 In most cases, robotic myomectomy is done as an outpatient procedure or requires one overnight hospital stay.
 Your facility may require that you have someone accompany you on the day of surgery.
 Make sure you have someone lined up to help with transportation and to be supportive.

 What you can expect

 Before the procedure

 Robotic myomectomies are performed under general anesthesia, which means you're asleep during the surgery.
-Ask about pain medication and how it will likely be given.
+Ask your doctor about pain medication and how it will likely be given.

 During the procedure

 In robotic myomectomy, your surgeon makes several small cuts (incisions) in your belly to access and remove the fibroids.
 Sitting at a separate computer console, the surgeon controls a camera and movement of instruments attached to robotic arms.
 Some surgeons now perform single-port (one incision) robotic myomectomies.

 Using smaller incisions means you may have less pain, lose less blood and return to normal activities more quickly than with other methods of myomectomy.

 After the procedure

-After a robotic myomectomy, you may stay in the hospital for one or more nights.
+After a robotic myomectomy, you may stay in the hospital for one night.
 Your treatment team will observe your condition while you're in the hospital, control your pain and make sure you're comfortable.
-You may also get medicine to prevent infection.
 You can expect some vaginal bleeding for several days after the procedure.

-During your recovery, which typically lasts about two to three weeks, you'll need to avoid strenuous exercise and heavy lifting.
+During your recovery, which typically lasts about two to four weeks, you'll need to avoid strenuous exercise and heavy lifting.
 Your doctor may encourage walking or other light exercise.
-Your doctor can tell you when it's all right to start driving a car, resuming sexual intercourse and trying to get pregnant.
+You may return to work as soon as you feel able.
+You may resume sex as soon as you feel comfortable doing so.